DynamicDKL/DynamicDKL/README.md

 - 👋 Hi, I’m @DynamicDKL
-- 👀 I’m interested in Data Science and Machine Learning.
+- 👀 I’m interested in DevOps.
-- 🌱 I’m currently learning Python!
+- 🌱 I’m currently DevOps Tools!
-- 💞️ I’m looking to collaborate on projects related to python and ML
+- 💞️ I’m looking to collaborate on projects related to DevOps!
 - 📫 How to reach me at dynamicdkl@gmail.com

 <!---